OutSystems/docs-odc/src/eap/differences-o11/intro.md

 ## Time

+In Project Neo, date and time data is stored in UTC.
 The date and time a user sees in their app is determined by the device's time zone.
 When a user opens an app on their computer in Boston, MA, it shows the time as 5:00 am (UTC-4).
-When a user opens the same app n their computer in Lisbon, Portugal, they see the time as 10:00 am (UTC+1).
+When a user opens the same app on their computer in Lisbon, Portugal, they see the time as 10:00 am (UTC+1).

-In Project Neo, date and time data is stored with the UTC time zone, to ensure all date and time calculations are accurate in all the time zones.
-Project Neo stores date and time data types in the database with a time zone offset.

 ![Saving time in UTC in Project Neo](images/time-save-to-server-diag.png)